 Use a serial dilution method on Mueller-Hinton blood agar plates to count CFUs.

-Prepare a single 15 mL tube with 10 mL of sterile saline for serial dilutions of bacterial suspension obtained after sonication.
+Prepare a single 14 mL tube with 10 mL of sterile saline to make serial dilutions of the bacterial suspension obtained after sonication.
 Label this tube as #2.

 Note: For each tissue experiment one tube with 10 mL of 0.9% NaCl is necessary.